Pulsar planet: Debris disks and precursors

 Timing variations of the pulsars PSR B1937+21 and PSR J0738-4042 may reflect the existence of an asteroid belt (Note: In the case of PSR B1937+21, the most massive object is thought to have a mass of less than 1/10,000 of Earth's.) around the pulsars, and collisions between asteroids or comets and pulsars have been proposed as an explanation for the phenomenon of fast radio bursts, (Note: A fast radio burst is a burst of radio waves, lasting for milliseconds and originating outside of the Milky Way.
 One theory about their cause is that planets orbiting within a pulsar's magnetic field create a disturbance that produces the bursts, but there are no known examples of this process.) the gamma ray burst GRB 101225A and other types of pulsar variability.
 There are no known debris disks around pulsars, although the magnetars 4U 0142+61 and 1E 2259+586 (Note: The source states that the name is 1E 2259+286 but the correct name is 1E 2259+586.) have been suggested to harbour them.

 The white dwarf–pulsar binary PSR J0348+0432 may be a system that could develop pulsar planets in the future.
 The existence of a dust cloud at the pulsar Geminga that may be a precursor to planets has been proposed.

 Candidates

 There were earlier reports of pulsar planets which were either retracted or considered unconvincing, such as the 1991 "discovery" of a planet around PSR B1829−10 which turned out to be an artifact caused by the motion of the Earth.
 The existence of planets around the pulsar PSR B0329+54 has been debated since 1979 and is still unresolved as of 2017.
 PSR B1828−11 has been conclusively established to display magnetospheric activity that mimicks planets, without having any, and a planet candidate around the pulsar Geminga was later attributed to timing noise.
+A study strongly suggests that the sub-Earth planet PSR J0337+1715 (AB) b is merely an artifact of "red noise", which is a product of variability within the pulsar in the system and can be falsely reported as planetary candidates.